-12 Things Harry Potter Taught Me About Grief
+Grief in Harry Potter: 12 Things Harry Potter Taught Me About Loss

 Harry’s relationship with his deceased parents continues throughout the series and this relationship is portrayed as normal and healthy.
-Harry learns about his parents through the memories of those who knew them and we see how his understanding of them changes as he learns for about them and as he himself ages.
-I’m not sure if JK Rowling was aware of the Continuing Bonds grief theory when she wrote the books, but Harry's ongoing and evolving relationship with his parent's memory (despite never having known them) perfectly embodies the ongoing connection many children maintain with deceased parents.
+Harry learns about his parents through the memories of those who knew them and we see how his understanding of his parents changes as he learns about them and as he himself ages.
+I kinda doubt that JK Rowling was aware of the Continuing Bonds Grief Theory when she wrote the books.
+Nonetheless, Harry's ongoing and evolving relationship with his parent's memory, despite never having known them, perfectly embodies the ongoing connection many children maintain with deceased parents.
 This theme is reinforced later in the series with other loses Harry experiences, like Sirius and Dumbledore.

-- Maintaining a relationship with those who have died can be wonderful and healthy, but it is important to also keep living.
+3. Maintaining a relationship with those who died can be wonderful and healthy, but it is important to also keep living.

-In the very first book in the series, Harry Potter And The Sorcerer’s Stone, eleven year old Harry discovers a mirror that shows him his deepest desires.
-When Harry looks in the mirror he sees his parents and other family members who have died.
-After that Harry becomes just a wee-bit obsessed and he visits the mirror regularly.
+In the very first book in the series, Harry Potter And The Sorcerer’s Stone, eleven-year-old Harry discovers a mirror that shows him his deepest desires.
+When Harry looks in the mirror, he sees his parents and other family members who died.
+After that, Harry becomes just a wee-bit obsessed and he visits the mirror regularly.

-It is not until many books later that we learn Dumbledore understood Harry’s grief and the pull of the mirror all too well when it’s revealed that Dumbledore lost his entire family very early in life, and his own deepest desire was seeing his family alive and safe.
+Many books later, we learn Dumbledore understood Harry’s grief and the pull of the mirror all too well.
+We learn that Dumbledore lost his entire family very early in life.
+His own deepest desire, like Harry's, was seeing his family alive and safe.

-After meeting and building a relationship with his godfather, Sirius Black, Sirus dies and Harry is left to grieve another devastating loss.
-In the wake of this loss, a moment arises when Rowling writes,
+After meeting and building a relationship with his godfather, Sirius Black, Sirius dies and Harry is left to grieve another devastating loss.
+In the wake of this loss, Rowling writes:

 “He would have been so interested to know all this a few months ago, and now it was meaningless compared to the gaping chasm inside him that was the loss of Sirius, none of it mattered”.